HelmyBlub/chatSim/tasks.md

         - if out of wood.
 Try stocking up from home
     - if i want to repait my house
         - also check and use home inventory
-- change: panning should not wait for timer if moved to far
 - selection for other things like houses, tree, mushroom
 - paint citizen with a tool based on their job
 - more structured map house placing, do not place houses above each other